Updated March 11, 2020

 Merida is a contemporary city with reverence to its Mayan and Spanish colonial history.
 It’s a great home base for your explorations and it’s the LGBTQ+ center of the Yucatan State.
 Merida is also fun, beautiful and exploding in popularity.
 Get thee there pronto and witness this jewel of a city evolving into Mexico’s newest queer destination.

-And to learn more, read my article on Mexico’s Yucatan State.
+And to learn more about the region, follow my road trip through Mexico’s Yucatan State.